-Mary will be running for CSF on May 15, 2011, less than four months after her surgery.
-Good luck Mary and thank you from the entire CSF family!
+Mary ran for CSF on May 15, 2011, less than four months after her surgery.
+Thank you, Mary!

 Bob R. Legere Memorial Fund

-Upon the recent passing of her husband, Bob, Janice Legere established a memorial fund in his name to honor their granddaughter, Christina, who has Chiari malformation.
-Thank you to Bob's family for their generosity in creating this memorial fund and for donating $1,420 to CSF.
-Following is a letter we received from Janice Legere...
+Upon the passing of her husband, Bob, Janice Legere established a memorial fund in his name to honor their granddaughter, Christina, who has Chiari malformation.
+Thank you to Bob's family for their generosity in creating this memorial fund and for donating to CSF.

 Camilla and David Martin Wedding